For general inquiries, please email [email protected]. For specific inquiries, please email your regional counselor listed below.

 Regions: Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, and Puerto Rico

-After earning her Bard BA in Mathematics in 2014, she went on to then earn her Master's in Education and taught middle school math in Memphis, TN.
+After earning her BA in mathematics at Bard in 2014, she went on to then earn her master’s in education and taught middle school math in Memphis, Tennessee.

 Robbie Crane